 Disney Stuff - Mission Space G.I.
-Joeby Chris Barry, staff writer
+Joeby Chris Barry, contributing writer

 Welcome back to another installment of Disney Stuff.

 Four years ago last week, I suffered one of the biggest losses in my life.
 One of my dearest friends passed away much too young and much too suddenly.
 It was a tragic moment in my circle of friends and it's one that we struggle with in our minds and hearts to this day.
 I’ve mentioned him and written about him here on MousePlanet many times over the years.
 Robert was like a brother to me and I miss him dearly and think of him often.
 One of the biggest things that we shared was a common love of Disney and a mutual—some may say obsessive—love of collecting.
 We both collected memorabilia from the New York World’s Fairs.
 We both loved vintage toys and cartoon stuff from the ’50s, ’60s, and ’70s—and our shelves and closets were always chock-full of cool collectibles.